 So, what kind of a show could be a vehicle for their love of cuisine and maybe force them to do some awesome travel?
 The Very Hungry Tourists; Around the world, one bite at a time.
 They came up with their concept.

 And now that Maria and John have a concept for their show, they dive into the research and planning phase.
 What podcasts out there already cover their topic?
 How could their podcast be different?
 Where is their potential audience, and how would their themes play out over the course of their episodes?
 How would they make their show sustainable?
 Is this a hobby or a business project?
 Well, sustainability is, of course, a key to success at podcasts, both creatively and financially, and Maria and John decide that making their production financially sustainable is important.
 So, they looked at the biggest and best podcasts in the business models that they used.
 They found that ads and sponsorship are by far the most common model.

 Post-read ads, in particular are successful and profitable.

+The second model, donation.
 This is the public media style, listener and community supported model, another great option for podcasts.

 Maria and John, of course, they needed something a little less expensive than a traditional studio.
 They wanted something portable and easy to use without the need of an audio engineer or a dedicated producer.
 They found that the built-in mic and the variety of high quality, third-party microphones made for iPhone sound just great.

 So, our heroes finished the production plan for Season 1 of The Very Hungry Tourists.
 Now, it's time to think about launch, and their go to market distribution strategy.
 But first, they've got to consider the visual identity and the metadata of their show.

 Cover art and metadata is the product packaging of your podcast.
 So, the importance of these pieces is hard to overstate.

 Maria and John, their first pass at cover art design had some challenges.
 They've chosen to include both of their personal production company logos on top of their central image.
 And the central thematic image, while it's thematically relevant and appropriate, it's complex, and it makes the overlaid text hard to read.
 Also, the font size that they've chosen, especially on the subtitle, is really small and hard to read on mobile.

 So, the duo then run through our best practices for cover art, using our checklist.